believer/alfred-nowplaying/README.md

 Type **np** and press **enter**.
 Easy peasy!

 ### Release History
+* 2014-04-16   v0.6   Now works for local songs in Spotify
+* 2014-04-15   v0.5   Doesn't start iTunes if user is listening with Spotify and vice versa
 * 2014-03-14   v0.4   Fix for when iTunes and Spotify are open at the same time
 * 2014-03-14   v0.3   Add link to song if it is playing in Spotify
 * 2014-03-13   v0.2   Removed code repetion using AppleScript handler